anisotropi4/wren/NaPTAN-Rail/README.md

 ## Obtain

-Download the NaPTAN data from the [here](http://naptan.app.dft.gov.uk/Datarequest/naptan.ashx)
+Download the NaPTAN data from [here](http://naptan.app.dft.gov.uk/Datarequest/naptan.ashx).
+Information about NaPTAN is available from the Department for Transport NaPTAN website [here](http://naptan.app.dft.gov.uk)

 ## Scrub and explore